Civil defense Geiger counters: PDRM82

 Built by Plessey Controls, the Portable Dose Rate Meter (PDRM) 82 began to be issued in 1982 for civil defence, mainly the Royal Observer corps, with rollout completed in 1985.
-The model is lightweight and water resistant, with an LCD display and a plastic case, along with miniature Geiger tube (shielded against beta particles), on a single, EMP-hardened, PCB.
+The model is lightweight and water resistant, with an LCD and a plastic case, along with miniature Geiger tube (shielded against beta particles), on a single, EMP-hardened, PCB.
 The PDRM was able to measure radiation dose rate in the range of 0.1 to 300 centiGrays.
 It was designed by Plessey to use three standard 1.5 volt cells, and is microprocessor controlled with digital readout.
 The instruments were contained in an orange polycarbonate case.
 It gave more accurate readings than previous models and due to the dry 'c'-cell torch batteries could be operated for up to 400 hours.

 For use by the Royal Observer Corps, the instrument was also provided in the fixed version designated the PDRM82(F).
 The fixed version had an external coaxial socket mounted on its rear that accepted a cable from the above ground ionisation detector under a green polycarbonate dome.
 For training purposes, timed simulated readings could be fed to the meter from an EPROM.